mthurmond/min-blog/README.md

 ## Express blog
-Created a basic blog in express.
-Allows owner to create users, and create/update/delete posts.
+A blog built with express.
+Allows owner to create a user, then create/update/delete posts.

-Design inspired by basecamp's HEY service.
+Design inspired by HEY's "email the world" service.